googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 the specification for the sRGB color space, including the color primaries and “gamma” transfer function, are also provided in [CSS Color Module Level 4, section 10.2](https://www.w3.org/TR/css-color-4/#predefined).

+All palettes have the same number of color records, specified by numColorRecords.
+All color records for all palettes are arranged in a single array, and the color records for any given palette are a contiguous sequence of color records within that array.
+The first color record of each palette is provided in the colorRecordIndices array.

 _Insert the following paragraphs at the end of 5.7.12 with the heading, “Interpolation of colours”.
 (This heading should have the same heading level as